maarten-pennings/howto/c64mempart/readme.md

   620 POKE A,INT(D/256):A=A+1:RETURN
   ```

-- In the next section we will develop the assembly routine for the switcher.
+- In the next section of this article we develop the assembly routine for
-  That 92 byte code is in-lined in BASIC, and poked to addres `MS` on line 130 via
+  the switcher.
+Those byte are included in the BASIC source, and poked
+  to memory by the routine at 700, which is called from line 130.

+  Note that the code consists of 92 bytes.
+  They are poked to address `MS` and up.
-  the sub routine at 700.
-The poker even has a simple checksum.
+  The poker even has a simple checksum (computed in `P`).
+  I noticed the checksum checker misses the `:END` in case of error.

   ```BAS
   700 REM USR() CODE